jundalisay/spblist/content/en/research/jesus/thomas/part-09.md

 ---
-heading: Part 3
+heading: Part 9
-title: "The Gospel of Thomas"
+title: "Serving Two Masters"
-description: ""
+description: "it is impossible for a servant to serve two masters"
-weight: 10
+weight: 20
 image: "/covers/jesus.jpg"
 ---